Every Person, Every Perspective, Every Day

 Farmers Family Fund

 Farmers® employees share a long history of giving generously of their time and money to support others — including their co-workers — in their time of need.
-The Farmers Family Fund enables the Farmers community to respond quickly when employees experience financial hardship.
-Since its launch in 2012, it has provided more than $2.5 million in grants to support employees.
+The Farmers Family Fund enables the Farmers community to respond quickly when eligible employees experience a qualifying unexpected financial hardship.
+Since its launch in 2012, it has provided more than $4 million in grants to support employees.

 Giving back, serving others and making a positive impact in communities across the country is at the core of Farmers social responsibility efforts.